 Blog

-Last updated 11 October 2024
+Last updated 31 October 2025

 “We know that some landlords are concerned about potential damage caused by pets.
-That is why the Renters’ Rights Bill will allow landlords to require insurance covering pet damage.
+That is why the Renters’ Rights Act will allow landlords to require insurance covering pet damage.
 This will provide landlords with reassurance that any damage caused by a pet can be taken care of, and that the responsibility for preventing and resolving damage caused by a pet will fall to the tenant.”

 Background to renting to tenants with pets